jgrinage/Accelerometer-Code/README.md

    d.
 Type: git clone https://github.com/jgrinage/Accelerometer-Code.git

-   e.Navigate to directory with accel.js file
+   e.
+Navigate to directory with accel.js file

-   f.Type: node sensortagAccelerometer.js
+   f.
+Type: node sensortagAccelerometer.js

 2. Make sure sensortag is on, then click the side button to connect it to the BBB

 3. Data is now being sent to the sever